pydantic/pydantic/docs/usage/settings.md

 the value (if any) set on the `Config` class.
 If the above snippets were used in conjunction, `prod.env` would be loaded while `.env` would be ignored.

-!!! note
-    You can also use the keyword argument override to tell Pydantic not to load any file at all (even if one is set in the `Config` class) by passing `None` as the instantiation keyword argument, e.g. `settings = Settings(_env_file=None)`
+You can also use the keyword argument override to tell Pydantic not to load any file at all (even if one is set in the `Config` class) by passing `None` as the instantiation keyword argument, e.g. `settings = Settings(_env_file=None)`.

 ## Field value priority